alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+This document also makes use of DNS Terminology defined in {{!RFC8499}}

 # Threat Model and Problem Statement

-Currently, potentially privacy-protective protocols such as DoT provides encryption between the user's stub resolver and a recursive resolver.
+Currently, potentially privacy-protective protocols such as DoT provide encryption between the user's stub resolver and a recursive resolver.
 This provides (1) protection from observation of end user DNS queries and responses as well as (2) protection from on-the-wire modification DNS queries or responses.
 Of course, observation and modification are still possible when performed by the recursive resolver, which decrypts queries, serves a response from cache or performs recursion to obtain a response (or synthesizes a response), and then encrypts the response and sends it back to the user's stub resolver.

 But observation and modification threats still exist when a recursive resolver must perform DNS recursion, from the root to TLD to authoritative servers.
 This document specifies requirements for filling those gaps.